Selenium is an umbrella project for a range of tools and libraries

 A proxy server acts as an intermediary for

 requests between a client and a server.
-In simple,
+In simple terms,

 the traffic flows through the proxy server